 Save the data foundation layer.

 Create a new business layer and bind the data foundation layer with the business layer.

-Provide the name for business layer and select your data foundation layer.
+Provide the name for the business layer and select your data foundation layer.

-Right click on the Business layer and select Publish to repository.
+Right-click on the Business layer and select Publish to the repository.